 Introduction

-This article contributes to debates about impacts of innovation on societies and economies, (Aghion et al., 2019a; Ahlstrom, 2010) through an analysis of how innovation affects CO2 or GHG (Greenhouse gas) emissions and, therefore, efforts to ameliorate, stabilize or reverse climate change.
+This article contributes to debates about impacts of innovation on societies and economies, (Aghion et al., 2019a; Ahlstrom, 2010) through an analysis of how innovation affects CO2 or GHG (greenhouse gas) emissions and, therefore, efforts to ameliorate, stabilize or reverse climate change.
 There are three core research questions.
 First, what is the impact of increasing levels of innovation on emissions?
 Second, how does the level of economic development affect impacts from greater innovation on emissions?
 Third, does this analysis generate evidence to support the Pollution Haven Hypothesis (PHH)?
 This agenda reflects cumulative assumptions amongst scholars and policy makers ‘that innovation policy may contribute to solutions for urgent societal challenges’ (Elder and Fagerberg, 2017, 15).
 Here, relating innovation activity to climate change, arguably the greatest problem facing contemporary society (Paschen and Ison, 2014).

 Our research agenda, particularly the environmental corrective potential of innovation, allows us to contribute to much wider debates surrounding capacity of the contemporary capitalist global economy, or indeed the neo-liberal paradigm, to mitigate climate change (Wright and Nyberg, 2015).
 Our focus is whether, within the context of a broadly capitalist global system, increasing innovation diminishes emissions.
 We thus assist in developing this literature through making connections with writings on climate capitalism (Newell and Paterson, 2012), ecological modernization (Murphy and Gouldson, 2000) and the green paradox (Sinn, 2012).
-This focus also allows insights relevant to globalization debates (Stiglitz and Pike, 2004), particularly in terms of economic integration between developed and developing economies.
+This focus also allows insights relevant to globalization debates (Stiglitz, 2002), particularly in terms of economic integration between developed and developing economies.

 The study offers several scholarly contributions, through addressing deficiencies in the literature.
 First, contributions are offered through strengthening knowledge of these issues within a global context as, in contrast to previous studies, we deploy a substantive global database rather than evidence from one country, a group of similar countries or a diverse but limited sample.
-Second, in drawing substantive data from the developing world, our study contributes through operating as a corrective to the current territorial bias in towards the developed world and China.
+Second, in drawing substantive data from the developing world, our study contributes through operating as a corrective to the current territorial bias towards the developed world and China.
 Third, acquisition and deployment of substantive developing world data enables us to contribute explanations for our core findings through the PHH, associations seldom explored or previously constructed through highly restricted datasets (Dauda et al., 2019).
-Fourth, in connecting this empirical work to theories surrounding capitalism and climate change, we offer innovate contributions through deriving insights from the empirical study for wider questions about the capacity of capitalism to address climate change.
-Alternatively, comparable previous studies have eschewed a similar wider theoretical orientation or depth.
+Fourth, in connecting this empirical work to theories surrounding capitalism and climate change, we offer distinctive contributions through deriving insights from the empirical study for wider questions about the capacity of capitalism to address climate change.
+Alternatively, comparable previous studies have eschewed a similar theoretical orientation or depth.
 Fifth, we consolidate our contribution through use of a particularly robust methodology, in terms of use of both CO2 and GHG emissions to re-enforce the robustness of our results.
 This rigor is strengthened through deployment of Research and Development (R&D) expenditure as our innovation proxy, which, we argue, is superior to patent applications - the most commonly cited alternative.
-The value and effectiveness of our study was enhanced through the use of panel data, which has been widely deployed in similar studies, and MRIO (Multi-Regional Input-Output) model which was particularly appropriate for the PHH analysis.
+The value and effectiveness of our study is enhanced through the use of panel data, which has been widely deployed in similar studies, and the MRIO (Multi-Regional Input-Output) model, which was particularly appropriate for the PHH analysis.

 This article is structured as follows.
 In section two, we discuss relevant scholarly literature and specify three hypotheses, whilst in section three data sources and the econometric modelling methodology are outlined.
 In section four, the empirical analysis is undertaken and the results discussed.
 In section five, conclusions are drawn, and future research agendas sketched.